cpressey/Destructorizers/README.md

     length Nil = 0
     length (Cons _ tail) = 1 + length tail

-So if you have this, why would you want to use destructorizors anyway?
+So if you have this, why would you want to use destructorizers anyway?
 Some reasons might be:

 *   Pattern-matching is a bit of work to implement.